GodotVR/godot_openxr_vendors/README.md

 Check the [`1.x` branch](https://github.com/GodotVR/godot_openxr_vendors/tree/1.x) and releases
 for support on prior versions of Godot 4.

+## Manual pages

+This readme focuses on instructions for building and maintaining this plugin.

+User manual pages can be found [here](https://godotvr.github.io/godot_openxr_vendors/).

 ## Building this asset

 After cloning this project, run the following command in the project root directory to initialize